-Canadian model Winnie Harlow, 21, is one of the many women Beyoncé," which dropped on HBO this past Saturday.
+Canadian model Winnie Harlow, 21, is one of the many women Beyoncé chose to shine a light on in her new visual album, "Lemonade," which dropped on HBO this past Saturday.
 Harlow was discovered on YouTube in 2013 thanks to her stunning looks, (she has a skin condition called vitiligo), and made her way on to America's Next Top Model in 2014.
 When she got the call about working on "Lemonade," months ago, she was in Germany with Heidi Klum as a guest-judge on Germany's Next Top Model.
 Meeting Beyoncé, however, took her career to the next level.

 Next thing, Harlow was hanging out in New Orleans with Zendaya, Amandla Stenberg, Ibeyi and Serena Williams.
 Plus, she talked to Beyoncé's mom, Tina Knowles.
 "Everyone had a very cool connection on set," says Harlow.
 "A powerful acknowledgement of strength and hard work."
 Read more to find out what it was like working with Beyoncé, how she was inspired by Blue Ivy, and why the whole experience was so empowering for everyone involved.